A Road to Pluralism

 View the full report and findings: “How Local Newsrooms Can Better Connect with Conservative and Right-leaning Audiences”

-Join our Pluralism Network
+Join the Pluralism Network

-Apply to join our pluralism network, a private Slack group of like-minded journalists interested in building trust in a polarized world.
+Apply to join our Pluralism Network, a private Slack group of like-minded journalists interested in building trust in a polarized world.
 The network will be a place where journalists can have conversations and collaborate on how they can reach and be trusted by a more diverse audience with fact-based, responsible journalism.

 - Learn insights from research related to how political views influence news perceptions

 - Hear from journalists who’ve been reaching out to people with low trust

 - Share with each other what you’re trying, and see examples of innovative work

 - Connect around shared challenges and frustrations

 - Contribute to collaborative experiments by adding trust elements to your news content